 Olenick was founded to raise the quality of software application deployments.

-After spending 25 years in software development as a programmer, analyst, DBA, and project manager, Founder and President Tom Olenick recognized the need for services that focused on making IT projects successful.
+After spending 25 years in software development as a programmer, analyst, DBA, and project manager, Founder Tom Olenick recognized the need for services that focused on making IT projects successful.
 By bringing the right people and processes to bear across project management, business analysis, testing, and overall quality management, Tom knew he could provide pragmatic solutions to problems he had seen repeatedly throughout his career.

 Founded in 1998, Olenick is a global leader in software quality engineering practices, focusing on Software Testing and Quality Assurance, Project Management, Requirements Management and DevOps.
 With over 300 consultants and locations in the U.S., Europe, and South America, Olenick serves a client base comprised of small-to-mid-sized and Fortune 100 companies.
 Olenick maintains a high-touch approach with every client and regards understanding the client’s particular needs paramount to providing a solution.
 This approach ensures that solutions are designed to produce noticeable impact and drive success that is measurable in terms of quality, cost, and timeliness.

 Our Consultants uphold the following 6 principles that characterize Olenick’s philosophy of client service:

 Adapt to the Project

 Meet The Olenick Leadership Team

 Is Your Utility Ready for the Next Storm?

 Read one of our consultants’ firsthand account of the Texas power grid failure, and how to prepare systems for unexpected weather events.

 An informative review of the LEAPWORK Automation and RPA tool, which applies a visual flow approach to automation.